fako/writing/main/plot-trilogy.md

 but is only trying everything in his power to make The Valley a better place, protecting it from the unknown evil outside.
 Tirdecpion does regret the murder of his friend and wants to redeem himself.

-It has become clear that Regne and the mother of Tirdecpion have disappeared from the world Cerof and Tirdecpion are on and they plan to confront Tirdecpion's mother with the truth she must know, but has kept a secret.
+It has become clear that Regne and Cimsidirn have disappeared from the world Cerof and Tirdecpion are on and they plan to confront Cimsidirn with the truth she must know, but has kept a secret.
 They step back through the painting to confront her.

 Interlude 2
 -----------

-Tirdecpion's mother did not take the accusations litely.
+Cimsidirn did not take the accusations litely.
 She decided to capture the heroes and asks Regne to create a new painting dipicting a Tirdecpion, that doesn't know anything about the manipulation she needs for a happy family.

 In order to justify the lock up of Cerof and Tirdecpion she tells false stories about them to everybody.
 Knowing that these lies will not endure forever;